MRF Cell 800 px width

 The aspheric lens is then greyed out, removing the subsurface damage.
 This begins a corrective feedback loop between metrology and the aspheric polishers.

-MRF (Magnetorheological Finishing Fluid) utilizes a magnetically-sensitive fluid to create a moving ribbon to polish optics.
+MRF uses a magnetically-sensitive fluid to create a moving ribbon to polish optics.
 The fluid is manipulated using a magnetic field to adjust the viscosity and thus the removal rates.
 The lens is then pulled across the ribbon in either a spiral or raster path.

 MRF can produce significant increases in quality.
 Spherically, λ/20 surfaces can be achieved.
 Aspheric surfaces can reach λ/4, with reduced mid-spatial frequency errors.